 My approach to healing is somatic, attachment-based and acknowledges multiplicity (the idea that we have parts).
 I have a holistic orientation towards sexuality which is to say that I believe that being at home in your sensuality isn't just about time in the bedroom, it's an approach to life.

 I welcome clients of all genders, sexual orientations & relationship configurations.

 Kink, sex work and poly-am affirming.

-I’ve completed three years of Somatic Experiencing (SE) training.
+I’m a Somatic Experiencing Practitioner (SE).
 SE is a model developed by Peter Levine that involves using interoception (your ability to feel your sensations and sense what’s happening inside of you) to feel for incomplete stress responses and to collaborate with the nervous system to bring these incomplete stress responses to a state of completion.
 I’m currently pursuing the supervision needed to certify in this modality.

 The somatic training that I draw from most often is ReBloom, a trauma resolution modality developed by Rachael Maddox.
 The ReBloom body of work shares SE as a part of it's lineage because Rachael studied with Brigette Viskins who worked closely with Peter Levine before branching off and developing Alchemical Alignment.
 As a result of this shared lineage, in ReBloom we work with embodied trauma imprints in the same way as in SE.
 Rachael’s innovation was to house these teachings in more of a counter-cultural framework by developing a system of 7 Archetypes that map out a developmental path to post-traumatic growth.